Yuuoniy/APISpecGen/README.md

 ## Intro
 We introduce **API Specification Propagation**, a concept where API specifications propagate through hierarchical API call chains.
 With this idea, we can use given seed specifications to perform propagation analysis and identify related predecessors or successors and generate specifications for them.
-APISpecGen focus on API Post-handing specifcations and Each specification is represented as a three-part tuple: <target API, post-operation, critical variable>, meaning that after invoking the target API, the post-operation should be applied to the critical variable.

 To implement this, we design **APISpecGen**, a framework that generates new API specifications from seed specifications.